 My Blue Heaven

 Blue is always a good choice for dark hair if you want to add color.
-Here, the stylist likey used the tucking technique to hide her client's natural hair color.
+Here, the stylist used a full head of braids to create a cool, textured lob.

 A Work of Art

 When the topic of cultural appropriation comes up surrounding braids, I always hear it's just a hairstyle.
 Yara Shahidi's red carpet style proves that statement wrong, as black hair is and always will be an artistic work of art.

 This style shows us that feed-in braids have a lot to offer.
 These chunky braids play with texture and shape.

 This blonde, Fruity Pebbles-esque ponytail reminds us to never be afraid to play with color.

 Karrueche's straight back braids are giving me Beyoncé "Say My Name" vibes (though her braids are significantly smaller in size).
 With braids that slim, you'll want to be sure to take care of your edges so you don't end up with breakage.

 Shani Crowe's 66-carat masterpiece is an excellent reference for a wedding day or a special occasion look.